-Books for reference: Graustein: Introduction to Higher Geometry.
-Baker Principles of Geometry.
-Young: Projective Geometry.
-Books by Reyl, Blaschke,: Veblen and Young.
+Text Books Graustein: Introduction to Higher Geometry.
+Baker: Principles of Geometry.
+Books by Young, Veblen & Young, Reyl, and Blaschke,

-7. Modern Theory of Series-(1935-36).
+7. Modern Theory of Series.-(1937-38).

-Elements of sets of points, convergence of double and simple

-series, summation of divergent series, Fourier series.
+Elements of sets of points, convergence of double and simple series, summation of divergent series, Fourier series.